 1) Relationship-Based Intervention Model

 DIR/Floortime is derived from over 50 years of study and research about child development from the fields of psychology, medicine, and education, and includes the areas of language, attention, mental health, attachment, infant development, sensory processing, and motor development.
-Research evidence for DRBI (Cullinane).
+DIR research 2020_Cullinane

-In 2014, the PLAY Project published a three‐year, multisite, randomized, controlled trial which showed improvements in both parent‐child interaction and autism symptomatology.
-This large scale study focused on parent-mediated play and relationship focused intervention for young children with autism.
+In 2014, the PLAY Project published a three‐year, multisite, randomized, controlled trial that showed improvements in both parent‐child interaction and autism symptomatology.
+This large scale study focused on parent-mediated play and relationship-focused intervention for young children with autism.
 Significant improvements were found in the caregiver/parent and child interaction, the social interaction of children with autism, the social-emotional development of children with autism and autism symptomatology.
-Using a relationship based intervention, the PLAY project also found that parent stress and depression had improved.
+Using a relationship-based intervention, the PLAY project also found that parent stress and depression had improved.
 Read the journal article here.

 The York University study showed groundbreaking brain imaging research on the results of developmental treatment for autism.
 Children in the York University treatment outcome study who received weekly DIR/Floortime showed a significant increase in brain efficiency.
 The children who did not receive DIR/Floortime relationship-based treatment showed a significant decrease in brain efficiency.
 Previous research has demonstrated how children with autism have too many neural networks at birth and then too few neural networks by adolescence.
 This creates a brain that cannot efficiently process and adapt to incoming information (Courchesne).
 Relationship-based intervention targets brain efficiency and makes managing incoming information and adapting to the daily challenges of life much more possible for children with autism and other developmental delays.